dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned that user accounts can be organized within Organizational Units (OUs) to reflect departmental structures.
 This makes user administration easier and allows administrators to apply permissions, policies, and management tasks to specific groups of users.

+## Step 9 - Create Security Groups
+### What I Did
+Created security groups named **IT_Users**, **HR_Users**, and **Finance_Users** within Active Directory Users and Computers.
+Added the appropriate departmental user accounts to each group and verified that the memberships were configured correctly.
+### What I Learned
+I learned that Security Groups are used to simplify permission management in Active Directory.
+Instead of assigning permissions to individual users, administrators can assign permissions to groups, making access control easier to manage and maintain.

 ---

 ## Screenshots / Evidence